David256/rcdtool/README.md

 https://t.me/c/<channel ID>/<message ID>
 ```

-> Remember that this tool is for private channel for now.
-I was lazy to add support to public channels xD.

 Then, extract the IDs from the link.
 Or you can pass that link to the tool with `--link` as follows:
 ```bash
 ./rcdtool --link https://t.me/c/106942033f/123 -O stuff.png